teddyjfpender/tstwo/test-equivalence/stwo-examples-equivalence/README.md

-# Stwo Examples Equivalence Testing
+# WIP: Stwo Examples Equivalence Testing

+**This is a work in progress.
+Most of the APIs have not been implemented and there is heavy use of mocking/simulation here.**

 ## Test Vector Generation & Custom Values